Professor-G/pyBIA/docs/source/Catalog Generation.rst

    annulus_in = 15 # Inner radius (in pixels) of background annulus for local sky estimation annulus_out = 50 # Outer radius (in pixels) of background annulus.
    nsig = 0.3 # The image segmentation detection threshold
-   threshold = 1 # Will plot the closest object within a circular mask of radius 10 (pixels) within the center exptime = 1 # Radius (in pixels) around the source center used to validate detection.
-If no object is found within this region, the source is flagged as a non-detection. zp = 27 # The instrumental zeropoint, for computing the apparent magnitudes deblend = False # Whether to deblend detected source(s) kernel_size = 21 # Gaussian filter kernel size used to convolve the data prior to segmentation
+   threshold = 1 # Will plot the closest object within a circular mask of radius 1 (pixels) within the center exptime = 1 # Exposure time to normalize the flux zp = 27 # The instrumental zeropoint, for computing the apparent magnitudes deblend = False # Whether to deblend detected source(s) kernel_size = 21 # Gaussian filter kernel size used to convolve the data prior to segmentation